mojtabagherian/TranSuite/README.md

 Original TranSuite repository: https://github.com/anonconda/TranSuite

 ----------------------------
-## TranSuite v2.0
+## Modified TranSuite
 ----------------------------
-An enhanced version of TranSuite with additional features for comprehensive transcript analysis.
+A modified version of TranSuite with additional features for comprehensive transcript analysis.

-Enhanced by:
+Modified by:
 - Mojtaba Bagherian
-- James PB Lloyd
+- James Lloyd

 ----------------------------
 Overview of Features
 ----------------------------
-TranSuite v2.0 builds upon the original TranSuite software with the following enhancements:
+This modified TranSuite builds upon the original TranSuite software with the following changes:

 ### Bug Fixes
-- **Chimeric Gene Handling**: Fixed an issue with the `--chimeric` parameter handling across all modules.
+- **Chimeric Gene Handling**: Fixed an issue with the `--chimeric` parameter encountered when using the Araport 11 gtf file handling across Findlorf and Transfeat modules.
 The parameter is now consistently handled with a default value of `None`, preventing AttributeError exceptions when the parameter is not provided.
 This ensures more robust processing of chimeric genes across all TranSuite modules.

-## Enhanced Splice Junction Analysis
+## Modified Splice Junction Analysis
-TranSuite v2.0 introduces precise splice junction distance measurements essential for understanding nonsense-mediated decay (NMD) mechanisms and transcript regulation.
-These calculations measure exonic distances between stop codons and splice junctions to predict transcript fate.
+Precise measurements of splice junction distances are essential for understanding nonsense-mediated decay (NMD) mechanisms and transcript regulation.
+These calculations measure exonic distances between stop codons and splice junctions to predict the fate of transcripts.

 ### Core Functions